As the Covid-19 pandemic continues to mess with the world, we asked business coach Joseph James for some guidance on how to adapt to our new normal.

 Take control over what you can control

-One of the challenges of major events such as the Covid-19 pandemic is that there’s a lot of things that are beyond our control.
+The reality of our day-to-day lives is that there are a lot of things that are totally beyond our control.
 That can be really overwhelming and leave you feeling like you have no agency in what's going on around you.

 The first step is to focus on the things that are within your control.